FooBartn/Ucs-Puptr/Contributing.md

 # Contribution

 Everyone is welcome to contribute to this project.
-The goal is to add fine-grained tests that look at specific values within a vSphere environment, compare them to defined configuration value, and optionally remediate discrepancies if the user so decides.
+The goal is to add fine-grained tests that look at specific values within a Cisco UCS environment, compare them to defined configuration value, and optionally remediate discrepancies if the user so decides.
 However, there is nothing wrong with submitting a pull request (PR) with a non-remediating test.
 This is a great starting point for those newer to coding with PowerShell!

 ### Contribution Requirements